WOAP AM 1080 Owosso

 Owner: Birach Broadcasting

-- 8/14/2009: WOAP resumes operation from its Owosso studio location with an oldies format and announces that plans to move the station to Lansing were being abandoned.
+- 8/14/2009: WOAP resumes operations from its Owosso studio location with an oldies format and announces that plans to move the station to Lansing were being abandoned.
+New format is Oldies as 'The Big 1080'.

 - 11/2008: Construction permit granted to add nighttime service at Waverly (4,500 watts with 6-tower array).

-- Summer 2008: Station returns to the air for a short time then again goes silent.
+- Summer 2008: Station returns to the air for a short time (again simulcasting WCAR Detroit) then goes silent once again.

 - 7/20/2007: Station is silent once again.